I've been putting off writing this for months...

 Despite all of this, the overshadowing atmosphere was positive.
 We tried a huge range of fatty street food (don't miss cheesy yukka if it's offered to you) and enjoyed watching the weekend's celebration march past our hostel.
 Most of all, the city felt real and I clung onto that as our days felt more and more final.

-Cochabamba -Cochabamba was a disaster.
+Cochabamba - For us, Cochabamba was a disaster.
 With a population of nearly two million, we should never have underestimated its size, but hearing the area near the bus station was unsafe we decided to walk into the centre.
 It was hot, uncomfortable with a sweaty bag and once we found the fancy centre, it was soon apparent that we had come to the wrong place.
 Hotel after hotel quoted us prices ten times higher than we could really afford.

 Finally we found the "backpacker" alternative.

 At 50Bs each a night Residencial Familiar was still quite pricey by Bolivian standards, but significantly more affordable than the rest.
 Unfortunately our extra Bolivianos, paid in the name of safety and sensibleness, were gone in vain.
 After around quarter of an hour of faff trying to get into the first room we were given, we discovered that once open the door wouldn't actually shut.
 Unusually for us we complained and asked to be moved.
 With much more ado, we were eventually taken across the hall to another much larger dorm room that they said we could have to ourselves.
 This room had two full walls of windows which faced out into the corridor and helpfully, neatly smashed holes in the glass just big enough for a hand to reach through to the lock inside.
 Although deteriorating buildings are normal in Bolivia, the strategic placement of the holes made us very wary- we barricaded the doors while we tried to sleep, before being woken at 5am by workmen drilling into the wall next door.